risingwavelabs/risingwave-docs/versioned_docs/version-1.3/transform/use-dbt.md

 ## Additional reference

-For details about building and deploying dbt models in general, plase refer to the [dbt documentation](https://docs.getdbt.com/docs/introduction).
+For details about building and deploying dbt models in general, please refer to the [dbt documentation](https://docs.getdbt.com/docs/introduction).